scherkao31/timing_is_everything/index.md

 ## Propensity Score Estimation:

-We'll estimate the propensity scores for each movie, which is the probability of being released in a particular month, given the observed covariates (movie genres, runtime, release year).

-Since we have multiple release months, we'll treat each month as a separate "treatment" and compare it with the rest.
-This process will be iterative, comparing one month against all others in turn.

-Let's start by estimating the propensity scores.
-For this, I'll use logistic regression, treating each month as a binary treatment (e.g., January vs. non-January) in separate models.
-After that, we'll proceed with the matching and effect estimation.
-Propensity scores for each movie's likelihood of being released in January (and similarly for other months) have been estimated using logistic regression.
-These scores represent the probability of a movie being released in a specific month, given its genre, runtime, country of release, and release year.

-The next step is to perform the matching.
-We will match movies based on these propensity scores to create comparable groups for each release month.
-There are various matching techniques, but a common approach is to use nearest-neighbor matching.
-This method pairs each movie in the treatment group (e.g., released in January) with a movie in the control group (not released in January) that has the closest propensity score.

-After matching, we will compare the average number of votes and ratings between matched movies in the treatment and control groups for each month.
-This will allow us to estimate the average effect of being released in each month on these outcomes.

-Let's proceed with the matching and then calculate the average effects.

-Propensity Score Estimation: We'll estimate the propensity scores for each movie, which is the probability of being released in a particular month, given the observed covariates (movie genres, runtime, release year).
-Matching: We'll match movies based on their propensity scores to create comparable groups for each release month.
-Effect Estimation: After matching, we'll estimate the average effect of being released in each month on the number of votes and ratings.

-Since we have multiple release months, we'll treat each month as a separate "treatment" and compare it with the rest.
-This process will be iterative, comparing one month against all others in turn.

-Let's start by estimating the propensity scores.
-For this, I'll use logistic regression, treating each month as a binary treatment (e.g., January vs. non-January) in separate models.
-After that, we'll proceed with the matching and effect estimation.

-Propensity scores for each movie's likelihood of being released in January (and similarly for other months) have been estimated using logistic regression.
-These scores represent the probability of a movie being released in a specific month, given its genre, runtime, country of release, and release year.

-The next step is to perform the matching.
-We will match movies based on these propensity scores to create comparable groups for each release month.
-There are various matching techniques, but a common approach is to use nearest-neighbor matching.
-This method pairs each movie in the treatment group (e.g., released in January) with a movie in the control group (not released in January) that has the closest propensity score.
+We are diving into a comprehensive analysis of how a movie's release month affects its popularity.
+First, we estimate propensity scores, representing the likelihood of release in a specific month based on genre, runtime, country, and release year.
+Each month is treated as a binary "treatment," and logistic regression helps us model this.

-After matching, we will compare the average number of votes and ratings between matched movies in the treatment and control groups for each month.
-This will allow us to estimate the average effect of being released in each month on these outcomes.
+Moving on, we use these propensity scores for nearest-neighbor matching, creating comparable groups for each release month.
+This meticulous process ensures meaningful comparisons.
+We then delve into effect estimation, comparing the average number of votes and ratings between matched movies in the treatment (e.g., January) and control (non-January) groups for each month.

-The nearest-neighbor matching has been performed for each release month.
-For instance, for movies released in January (treatment group), we have identified the closest matches from movies not released in January (control group) based on their propensity scores.

-Now, we will estimate the average effect of being released in each month on the number of votes and ratings.
-We'll calculate the Average Treatment Effect (ATE) for each month by comparing the matched pairs.
+The story unfolds with the completion of nearest-neighbor matching for each release month, emphasizing precision in our comparisons.
+Now, we're set to calculate the Average Treatment Effect (ATE), unveiling the impact of release month on votes and ratings.
+This iterative approach allows us to draw nuanced insights, acknowledging the diversity of effects across various months.
+Let's unlock the cinematic secrets hidden in the data.

 The ATE will be calculated as follows for each month:

-Average number of votes and ratings in the treatment group (released in a specific month)
+- The treatment group (released in a specific month)

-Average number of votes and ratings in the matched control group (not released in that month)
+- The matched control group (not released in that month)

-ATE = Average in treatment group - Average in control group
+ATE = Average in the treatment group - Average in the control group

 | Month      | ATE Votes      | ATE Ratings   |
 |------------|----------------|---------------|